diburrockp75964/diburrockp/README.md

-The 43rd Annual Grammy Awards took place in 2001, honoring artists like U2, Santana, and Eminem, who won Album of the Year for "The Marshall Mathers LP."
+The 1990s saw the rise of electronic music genres like techno, house, and trance, with artists like The Prodigy, Daft Punk, and Fatboy Slim leading the charge.